neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ---
 > ⏳ 10 min

-***Q: Based on the video, define the gull 'egg rolling' behavior objectively.***
+***Q10: Based on the video, define the gull 'egg rolling' behavior objectively.***

-***Q: What do you think the function of egg rolling behavior is?***
+***Q11: What do you think the function of egg rolling behavior is?***

-***Q: What else do you notice in these example videos of egg rolling behavior?
+***Q12: What else do you notice in these example videos of egg rolling behavior?
 List comments and questions that you have.***

-⏸️ PAUSE here for class-wide discussion
+⏸️ PAUSE here for class-wide discussion (we will stop here if we need to based on available time for today)

 ---
 > ⏳ 10 min

 :::{index} stickleback aggression
 :::
-Another common "introductory animal behavior course" FAP example is territorial *aggression behavior* in stickleback fish[^intro-stickleback].
+Territorial *aggression behavior* in stickleback fish is another common "introductory animal behavior course" example of FAPs[^intro-stickleback].
 During the breeding season, the male fish select a territory on which they build a nest.
 When a male stickleback spots another nearby male in his nesting territory, he will launch into a FAP involving aggressive displays designed to scare off the stranger.
 However, males are not aggressive to nearby females in their territory.

 :::{figure-md} stickleback-male-female
 :class: figure